Headed to college? For many, student loan debt remains the only option

-NEW YORK — (NEW YORK) -- For Haley Reyes, there were two questions looming over her senior year in high school at the Urban Assembly New York Harbor School in Manhattan.
+NEW YORK — For Haley Reyes, there were two questions looming over her senior year in high school at the Urban Assembly New York Harbor School in Manhattan.

 First, was whether she’d get into her dream school of Syracuse University.